RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

     ```

 {{<note>}}
 - Perform Step 2 as quickly as possible after performing Step 1.
 Connections using the previous certificate are rejected after applying the new certificate.
-Until both steps are performed, recovery of the database sync cannot be established .
+Until both steps are performed, recovery of the database sync cannot be established.<br/>
 - Do not run any other `crdb-cli crdb update` operations between the two steps.
 {{</note>}}